Home

 Water the plant well, and continue to water it daily for at least a week, and then every few days, (depending on the weather conditions).
 To minimize the risk of fungal infection due to wet leaves/canes, water around the plants, trying to keep the majority of the water off the plant itself.

 If the weather conditions are very dry, continue to water the newly planted raspberry plants every day.
-One deep daily watering is better than a few "surface only" waterings a day.
+One deep daily watering is better than a few "surface only" watering a day.

 Step #6